dwhiffing/fury/content/nato/it/air/body.md

 focused on the IDS and purchased 100 examples to fulfill the strike role.
 Eventually converting 16 of these to ECRs but not until 1998, so they do not figure into Northern Fury.
-For the Air superiority role, the AM was counting on the much delayed Eurofighter Typhoon to replace its aging fleet of Starfighters, but since the first production would be more than a decade away (in 2003), a quick solutions was needed.
+For the Air superiority role, the AM was counting on the much-delayed Eurofighter Typhoon to replace its aging fleet of Starfighters, but since the first production would be a decade away (in 2003), a quick solutions was needed.
+Therefore 24 British ADV aircraft were leased from the RAF and flown by the AM;
-Therefore 24 British ADV aircraft were leased from the RAF and flown by the AM; historically this deal was made in 1993 with acceptance in 1995 but in Northern Fury these dates are advanced by two years to 1991 and 1993 respectively.
-Therefore at the start of Northern Fury the AM is operating 124 Tornados including 100 IDS and 24 ADVs.
+historically this deal was made in 1993 with acceptance in 1995 but in Northern Fury these dates are advanced by two years to 1991 and 1993 respectively.
+Therefore at the start of Northern Fury the AM is operating 124 Tornados; 100 IDS and 24 ADVs.

 | Sqn          | Name          | Location        | No. | Type        | Remarks |
 |--------------|---------------|-----------------|-----|-------------|---------|